 How to Get Out of a Slump

 Ever feel like the days are droning on or you’re slowly walking through mud?
 Are you just not feeling like yourself lately?
-This feeling is often described as being in a “slump”.
+Many people describe this feeling as being “in a slump”.
 It is characterized by low mood, irritability, and lack of motivation.
 We all can experience a slump from time to time, but it's important to understand how to pull yourself out of one.

 • Loss of interest